sticklight-io/declarai/docs/docs/src/features/chat/chat-memory/index.md

 1. file path is not mandatory.
 If you do not provide a file path, the default file path is stored in a tmp directory.

-We can also initialize the chat_memory at runtime
+We can also initialize the chat_history at runtime

 ```py
 from declarai import Declarai